-Having a conversation with potential tenants at an open house might sound obvious but it so often doesn’t happen.
+Having a conversation with potential tenants and asking questions before signing an agreement at an open house might sound obvious but it so often doesn’t happen.
 Our team engage and talk to these home seekers about their situation and just to get a sense of them as people.
 They then call up each attendee the following Monday after the open home to collect feedback regarding the open home and to determine if they’re going to apply.
 The feedback received is then passed onto the homeowner.

 As each application is digitally sent through to our agents, usually via 1Form or T-App, we present those to the landlords.
 They are presented as part of a package with extra detail around:

 - We verify stable and secure employment.

 - We ensure that tenants are in a financial position that allows them to afford the rent.

 - We call up a professional reference to cross check applicants’ employment status and character